 This is an example of diagnostic error due to a missed subtle finding of stroke, which is a common condition.
-Specifically, the lack of a careful examination - driven by a lack of expertise on the part of the clinician - led the team to miss the subtle, direction-changing nystagmus that was an indicator of an early stroke.
+Specifically, the lack of a careful examination-driven by a lack of expertise on the part of the clinician-led the team to miss the subtle, direction-changing nystagmus that was an indicator of an early stroke.
 In addition, the negative head CT and improvement with oral meclizine were reassuring to the clinical team; however, it is known that head CT is not a sensitive test for acute stroke, and the meclizine response is also non-diagnostic.
+The clinician was balancing a busy ED and various competing demands; and his many cognitive pressures were likely exerted by the ED's operational priorities of improving throughput and reducing waiting time, amongst the other normal cognitive load from managing patients, adhering to guidelines, and using the EHR.
 The team also failed to address the family's concerns about the patient's difficulty walking.
 Together, the missed subtle clinical finding led to a subsequent series of additional problems that ultimately led to the misdiagnosis of peripheral vertigo, which is a more benign condition than stroke.
 If the patient had been admitted for observation or an MRI had been performed, it is possible that the ultimate cause of his illness (i.e., stroke) would have been detected earlier and he would have received treatment that could have prevented or adequately treated the larger stroke that came two days later.
+While the patient was instructed to follow up with his PCP in two to three days, the ED clinician did not specify a contingency plan with the patient and family to indicate the patient should return sooner if his clinical condition worsens or if his symptoms become inconsistent with the current diagnosis.
 Finally, the original diagnosing clinician never received the feedback about this patient's misdiagnosis.
 Therefore, there was no opportunity to reflect on the misdiagnosis, which would have served as an impetus for learning or creation of a protocol to reduce the likelihood of misdiagnosis in the future.